MileHacker Logo

 Currency & Payments

 The official currency of Montenegro is the Euro (€).
-ATMs are widely available in Kotor.
+Atms are easy to find in Kotor.
 Credit and debit cards (Visa and Mastercard are most common) are accepted in most hotels, larger restaurants, and shops.
-However, cash remains useful, even necessary, for smaller purchases, local markets, public buses, and some traditional eateries or cafes.
+However, cash remains useful, even necessary, for smaller purchases, local markets, public buses, and some classic restaurants or cafes.
 Always inform your bank about your travel plans to prevent card issues.
-For added security, consider using a Travel Money Belt.
+For added security, look into utilizing a Travel Money Belt.

 Tipping Culture

-Tipping is not strictly obligatory in Montenegro but is appreciated for good service.
-Restaurants/Cafes: A tip of 10% is customary for good service.
+Tipping is not rigidly obligatory in Montenegro but is appreciated for good service.
+Restaurants/Cafes: A small extra payment of TEN percent is customary for good service.
 Rounding up the bill is common for smaller amounts.
-Taxis: Round up the fare to the nearest Euro.
-Tour Guides: Consider €5-€10 per person for a good half-day or full-day tour.
+Taxis: Round the fare up to the nearest Euro.
+Tour Guides: Consider €5-€10 per person for a decent half-half-day or full-day-day tour.
 Hotel Staff: Small amounts (€1-€2) for porters or housekeepers are welcomed.

 Daily Cost Estimates Per Person